Eugene Hasenfus

-Eugene H. Hasenfus (born January 22, 1941) is a former United States Marine who helped fly weapons shipments on behalf of the U.S. government to the right wing rebel Contras in Nicaragua.
+Eugene Haines Hasenfus (January 22, 1941 – November 26, 2025) was a United States Marine who helped fly weapons shipments on behalf of the U.S. government to the right-wing rebel Contras in Nicaragua.
 The sole survivor after his plane was shot down by the Nicaraguan government in 1986, he was sentenced to 30 years in prison for terrorism and other charges, but pardoned and released the same year.
-The statements of admission he made to the Sandinista government resulted in a controversy in the U.S. government, after the Reagan administration denied any connection to him.
+The statements of admission he made to the Sandinista government resulted in a controversy in the U.S. government after the Reagan administration denied any connection to him.

-Personal life
+Early life

-Eugene Hasenfus was born on January 22, 1941.
+Eugene Hasenfus was born in Marinette, Wisconsin, on January 22, 1941.
+He had two brothers and a sister, and he graduated from Marinette High School in 1960.
+He joined the Marine Corps in May 1960 and spent five years in the corps before receiving an honorable discharge in June 1965.
+He served as an infantryman and field radio operator, followed by airborne training at Fort Benning.
+He had a minor police record for offences including speeding and shoplifting.
+At the time of his capture in 1986, he was married to Sally Hasenfus.
 In 1986, he lived in Marinette, Wisconsin.
-The U.S. Army described him as having joined the Marine Corps in May 1960 and having spent five years in the Corps before receiving an honorable discharge.
-At the time of his capture, he was married to Sally Hasenfus.
-He had a brother named William.

 Contra scandal

 Capture

 On October 5, 1986, Hasenfus was aboard a Fairchild C-123 cargo plane, N4410F, when it was shot down over Nicaragua by the Sandinista government with a Soviet SA-7 surface-to-air missile.
 The aircraft was brought down when it was approximately 35 mi north of the border with Costa Rica, and a little over 90 mi southeast of Managua, Nicaragua's capital and largest city.
-The plane had been flying weapons to the anti-Sandinista Contra rebels, including 50,000 rifle cartridges for the Soviet-made AK-47, 60 collapsible AK-47s, nearly as many RPG-7's, and 150 pairs of jungle boots.
+The plane had been flying weapons to the anti-Sandinista Contra rebels, including 50,000 rifle cartridges for the Soviet-made AK-47, 60 collapsible AK-47s, nearly as many RPG-7s, and 150 pairs of jungle boots.
 Three members of the flight crew were killed: Hasenfus was the only survivor.
 The two pilots and a Nicaraguan radio operator died in the crash.
 Hasenfus had been wearing a parachute, unusual for Central Intelligence Agency (CIA) operatives at the time.
 Hasenfus managed to dive out of the open cargo hatch of the plane after it was hit by the Nicaraguan missile; he was later captured while sleeping in a makeshift hammock made from his parachute.